 School groups often bring sack lunches to enjoy in Old Town Park during a visit to the Museum.
 In case of rain, a covered area with picnic tables is available.

 Find out more about what you can expect your students to learn when they visit the Cabin on a field trip.

 We want every child in Tacoma to have the opportunity to experience the Cabin and learn about local history.

 If your school or PTA would like to donate to support the Cabin’s education programs, please contact our staff.

-Want to learn more about Tacoma history?
+Want to explore Tacoma history in-person?
 Schedule a history walk for your school or community group.
 We’ll visit Old Town Tacoma’s historic sites and share tales about the people who lived here over 100 years ago.

 We can show you many of Tacoma's important firsts.
 Join us to discover where Job’s cabin originally stood, the site of the first schoolhouse, first hotel, first jail, first hospital, and first main street.

 History walks are best suited for ages 8 to adult.